-The European Society of Pathology (ESP) is proud to establish the ESP Junior Academy devoted to the promotion of applied and translational scientific research in the field of human pathology.
+The European Society of Pathology (ESP) is proud to establish the ESP Academy devoted to the promotion of applied and translational scientific research in the field of human pathology.

-ESP Junior Academy’s mission is to advance research excellence and innovation among young pathologists and scientists in the field of human pathology.
-ESP Junior Academy Fellows will engage with mentors and peers to explore scientific concepts, investigate, and solve problems.
+ESP Academy’s mission is to advance research excellence and innovation among young pathologists and scientists in the field of human pathology.
+ESP Academy Fellows will engage with mentors and peers to explore scientific concepts, investigate, and solve problems.

 The Academy is an interactive four-day workshop designed to support early career pathologists by promoting training, encouraging collaborations and by providing a forum to share experiences with senior world leading researchers in pathology.

-The biennial ESP Junior Academy competition identifies the best original pathology-relevant research submitted by the best junior Pathology researchers from each European country.
+The biennial ESP Academy competition identifies the best original pathology-relevant research submitted by the best junior Pathology researchers from each European country.
 The winning projects will be selected based on originality, methodological quality, and clinical relevance.
 They will represent the very best new research from across the field of human pathology, and combine a high degree of technical objectivity with a commitment to identifying relevant pathology implications.

 Admission to and date of the Academy